tom-bjorkholm/mformat/README.md

 ## WIP -- Work In Progress

 This is work in progress.
 Currently it is **not** ready for use.

 ## Test summary

-* Test result:
+* Test result: 11 passed in 1s
-* Flake8 errors/warnings.
+* No Flake8 warnings.
 * No mypy errors found.
-*  built and tested using python version: Python 3.14.2
+* 0.0.1 built and tested using python version: Python 3.14.2